A Point-free Perspective on Lax extensions and Predicate liftings: Acknowledgements

-The first, third and fourth author acknowledge support by the German Research Council (DFG) under the project \emph{A High Level Language for Programming and Specifying Multi-Effect Algorithms} (HighMoon2, GO~2161/1-2, SCHR 1118/8-2).
-The second author acknowledges support by The Center for Research and Development in Mathematics and Applications (CIDMA) through the Portuguese Foundation for Science and Technology FCT -- Fundação para a Ciência e a Tecnologia (UIDB/04106/2020).
+The first author acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under the project \emph{A High Level Language for Programming and Specifying Multi-Effect Algorithms} (GO~2161/1-2, SCHR 1118/8-2).
+The second author acknowledges support by the Center for Research and Development in Mathematics and Applications (CIDMA) through the Portuguese Foundation for Science and Technology FCT -- Fundação para a Ciência e a Tecnologia (UIDB/04106/2020).
+The third author acknowledges support by the DFG -- project numbers 259234802 and 419850228.
+The fourth author acknowledges support by the DFG -- project number 434050016.